baizea99/Project-3/README.md

 ### Movie Recommendation:
 > - Received memory error when training a KNN model with a large dataset; now uses custom function and cosine similarity scores to yield faster results
 > - All small datasets to train the models were outdated by over 25 years; we had to use a larger dataset that was outdated by 15 years due to hardware limitations
+### Miscellaneous:
+> - Conflict when trying to merge two applications into one user-interface

 ## Data